r5valkyrie/docs/docs/mrvn-radiant.md

 Tip: Try holding the SHIFT key with everything to see what it does!
 In many cases it acts as a modifier for different behaviors

 The "Translate" tool (default keybind: W) will be your best friend.
 It can double as a resize tool, when used in tandem with Vertices (V) mode, Edges (E) mode or Faces (F) mode.
+Other than using the arrows, it is also possible to drag the green dot handles.

 The Rotate tool (default keybind: R) snaps to certain increments when holding SHIFT AFTER pressing a rotation circle (it must be after; TODO: fix this).
 This is very useful for fast 45 - 90 - 180 degree rotations.